A Theory of Atomic Beamforming: Atomic Beamforming with a Single Vapor Cell

-Clearly, a longer cell length gives a narrower beamwidth. \begin{remark}[Key features of atomic beamformer]\rm Some key features of the atomic beamformer are summarized as follows. \begin{itemize} \item \textbf{Single-antenna beamforming capability}: The discovered beamforming capability requires only a single quantum antenna equipped with a sufficiently long vapor cell, a single pair of probe and coupling lasers, a single PD for measurement, and a LO for direction control.
-This single-antenna system can be regarded as a quantum analogue of the traditional analog beamforming architecture, where the PD functions similarly to a conventional analog-to-digital converter, and the vapor cell corresponds to a continuous phased array with phase shifts provided by the LO field. \item \textbf{Low hardware cost}: Vapor cells can be much more cost-effective than similarly sized phased arrays.
-As frequency increases, the number of antennas needed to achieve the same array aperture in traditional phased arrays scales linearly, necessitating complex RF circuit designs~\cite{Phaseshifter_Roi2016}.
-In contrast, the intrinsic nature of continuous phased arrays for atomic vapor cells eliminates the need for RF circuits, enabling operation across all frequency bands without hardware modifications. \item \textbf{Beam direction control}: The beamforming direction is determined by the incident angle of the LO field, as shown in Fig.~\ref{img:continuous_vc}.
-To adaptively steer the beam, the LO source can be mounted on a circular rail connected to a motor, allowing for mechanical rotation of the LO's direction $\theta_l$. \end{itemize} \end{remark}
+Therefore, increasing the cell length or operating at a higher carrier frequency narrows the receive beam and improves angular selectivity. \begin{remark}[Key features of an atomic beamformer]\rm The atomic beamformer exhibits several distinctive characteristics: \begin{itemize} \item \textbf{Single-antenna beamforming capability}: The beamforming effect is achieved with a single quantum antenna consisting of one atomic vapor cell, one pair of laser beams, one PD, and one LO source.
+This configuration can be viewed as a quantum analogue of conventional analog beamforming: the PD acts as the RF chain, while the vapor cell functions as a continuous phased array whose phase shifts are engineered by the spatial profile of the LO field. \item \textbf{Low hardware cost}: Vapor cells are substantially more cost‑effective than traditional phased arrays of comparable aperture.
+At higher frequencies, conventional arrays require a linearly increasing number of antenna elements to preserve aperture, accompanied by complex RF circuitry~\cite{Phaseshifter_Roi2016}.
+In contrast, the atomic vapor cell intrinsically provides a continuous aperture due to the $\mu$m-level atomic spacing.
+Moreover, a single vapor cell can operate over a broad range of frequency bands without hardware modification by exploiting the rich energy-level structure of Rydberg atoms. \item \textbf{Beam direction control}: The beamforming direction is determined by the incident angle of the LO field, as shown in Fig.~\ref{img:continuous_vc}.
+To adaptively steer the beam, the LO source can be mounted on a motor‑driven circular rail, enabling mechanical adjustment of the LO direction $\theta_l$. \end{itemize} \end{remark}